rominalodolo/firebase_CRUD_react/README.md

     `create-react-app`
 Ok to proceed? (y)```

-or you can use `npm install -g create-react-app` or
+or you can use `npm install -g create-react-app` then `create-react-app .` dot "." means your working folder

 ### To install firebase
 In your working folder in Visual Studio Code run `npm install firebase`